mzabani/codd/docs/SQL-MIGRATIONS.md

 ## Retry Policies

 A migration can fail for a variety of reasons, including unhandled data and serializability errors when using Serializable transactions.
 For this reason, _codd_ comes with a default Retry Policy of 3 tries (at most 2 retries), the first retry attempt 1 second after the first fails, and the second retry attempt 2 seconds after the second one fails.
-This can be configured with the `CODD_RETRY_POLICY` environment variable as exemplified in [README.md](../README.md).
+This can be configured with the `CODD_RETRY_POLICY` environment variable as in [CONFIGURATION.md](CONFIGURATION.md).
 Important observations are:

 - When faced with a block of consecutive `in-txn`  migrations, _codd_ retries the blocks whole.
   - For these, the retry count and intervals are "reset" for each block.